ARTISTIC DIRECTORS

 Melinda Lee Masur

-Masur has a passion for working with the next generations of musicians and has served on the faculty at the University of Chicago and Boston University, and given masterclasses at colleges & universities such as the SF Conservatory of Music, Lewis & Clark College, University of Wisconsin Milwaukee's School of Music, University of Utah's School of Music, Gordon College, Biola University, Wheaton College, and the Gheorghe Dima National Music Academy in Romania.
-Masur is the Director of Piano Chamber Music and Co-Director of the Young Artists Piano Program at the BU Tanglewood Institute.
-A graduate of Harvard University and the Hochschule für Musik und Theater Hannover, Germany, Melinda Lee Masur is a Steinway Artist. www.theleetrio.com
+A graduate of Harvard University and the Hochschule für Musik und Theater Hannover, Germany, Masur is passionate about educating the next generation of musicians.
+Masur has served on the faculty at the University of Chicago and Boston University, and given masterclasses at colleges & universities such as the Lewis & Clark College, University of Utah's School of Music, Gordon College, Biola University, Wheaton College, University of Wisconsin Milwaukee's School of Music, and the Gheorghe Dima National Music Academy in Romania.
+Masur is the Director of Piano Chamber Music and Co-Director of the Young Artists Piano Program at the BU Tanglewood Institute and joined the piano and chamber music faculty at Stanford in the Fall of 2025.
+Melinda Lee Masur is a Steinway Artist. theleetrio.com

 Ken-David Masur